Layshia Clarendon: Indiana Fever (2013–2015)

-Clarendon was selected 9th overall in the 2013 WNBA draft by the Indiana Fever.
+Clarendon was selected ninth overall in the 2013 WNBA draft by the Indiana Fever.
 During Clarendon's rookie year, they played in 30 games and averaged just under 20 minutes per game.
-Clarendon played 3 years for the Fever helping make the playoffs in every year that they were part of the team.
+Clarendon played three years for the Fever helping make the playoffs in every year that they were part of the team.
 They reached the WNBA Finals in their last season with the Fever, falling just short of a title.

 Atlanta Dream (2016–2018)

-On May 2, the Fever traded Clarendon to the Atlanta Dream in exchange for a 2nd Round Pick in the 2017 WNBA Draft.
+On May 2, 2016, the Fever traded Clarendon to the Atlanta Dream for a 2nd round pick in the 2017 WNBA draft.

-Clarendon immediately became the Dream's starting point guard in their first season – starting 32 out of 34 games.
-In their first start for the Dream, Clarendon set a new career-high with 19 points and grabbed six boards in 31 minutes of action against their former team – the Indiana Fever.
-They also had a career-high with 19 points, grabbed six rebounds and dished out four assists in the Dream's win over the Connecticut Sun.
+Clarendon immediately became the Dream's starting point guard in their first season, starting 32 out of 34 games.
+In her first start for the Dream, Clarendon set a new career-high with 19 points and grabbed six rebounds in 31 minutes against their former team, the Indiana Fever.
+She also had a career-high with 19 points, grabbed six rebounds and dished out four assists in the Dream's win over the Connecticut Sun.

-On February 1, Clarendon signed a multi-year deal with the Dream - bringing them back to Atlanta for the 2017 season.
-Clarendon again had a fantastic season making their 1st All-Star game.
+On February 1, 2017 Clarendon re-signed with the Dream – bringing them back to Atlanta for the 2017 season.
+Clarendon again had a fantastic season, making their only All-Star game.
 At the All-Star game, Clarendon recorded 14 points and 10 assists.
-Clarendon also registered a "unofficial" triple double during the year when they recorded 15 points, 11 assists and 10 rebounds in Atlanta's overtime win over Phoenix.
-The league reviewed the stats and ultimately took away 2 assists and Clarendon's triple double was taken away.
+Clarendon also registered a "unofficial" triple double during the year when they recorded 15 points, 11 assists, and 10 rebounds in Atlanta's overtime win over Phoenix.
+The league reviewed the stats and ultimately took away 2 assists, erasing Clarendon's triple double.

-During the 2018 season, Clarendon played 18 games with the Dream before being traded to the Connecticut Sun.
+During the 2018 season, Clarendon played 18 games with the Dream before being traded.

 Connecticut Sun (2018–2019)

-Clarendon joined the Sun midway through the season and played in 15 games for the Sun.
+On July 9, 2018, the Dream traded Clarendon and a 2019 second round draft pick to the Connecticut Sun for Alex Bentley.
+Clarendon played in 15 regular season games and one playoff game for the Sun.
 They averaged 5.4 points per game and 2.7 assists.
 They scored a season-high 14 points in the Sun's victory over the Lynx on August 17.

-Clarendon was hoping to be a key reserve for the Sun going into the 2019 season but their season got derailed after sustaining an ankle injury that required surgery.
+Clarendon was hoping to be a key reserve for the Sun going into the 2019 season, but their season got derailed after sustaining an ankle injury that required surgery.
 After surgery, Clarendon was expected to be out for three-to-four months.
-The Sun had a very successful season making it all the way to the WNBA Finals and Clarendon was hoping to make it back in time to play, but ultimately wasn't ready and healthy to play.
+The Sun had a very successful season making it all the way to the WNBA Finals, and Clarendon was hoping to make it back in time to play, but ultimately wasn't ready and healthy to play.